-Austin Powers, a native of Portland, OR, began his ballet training at the age of 5.
+Austin Powers, a native of Portland, Oreg., began his ballet training at the age of five.
 He trained on full scholarship at Houston Ballet Academy, San Francisco Ballet School, Alonzo King LINES Ballet School, the Center for Movement Arts, and the San Francisco Conservatory of Dance.

-He has also collaborated with his wife, Grace-Anne, to choreograph and dance for San Jose’s Commons arts festival, and an original production of Amahl and the Night Visitors for Opera Project Columbus.
+He has also collaborated with his wife, Grace-Anne, to choreograph and dance several works for San Jose’s Commons arts festival, and an original production of Amahl and the Night Visitors for Opera Project Columbus.